plus3it/watchmaker/docs/findings/el7.md

 # Operating system must be configured so that the audit system takes appropriate action when the audit storage volume is full

 Invalid Finding: The `disk_full_action` _is_ configured.
 However, it is not configured where scanners may be configured to look for it.
 The STIG-prescribed method expects configuration through the `audisp-remote` subsystem.
-However, watchmaker handles this configuration-item via the _main_ audit subsystem.
+Since configuration of the `audisp-remote` subsystem is inherently site-specific, generic executions of watchmaker do not attempt to configure it.
+Instead, watchmaker handles the `disk_full_action` configuration-item via the _main_ audit subsystem.
 This can be confirmed by executing:

 ```
 ( find /etc/audisp -type f ; find /etc/audit -type f ) | xargs grep disk_full_action
 ```

-This _should_ return the result:
+Executing the above _should_ return something like:

 ```
 /etc/audit/auditd.conf:disk_full_action = SUSPEND